2016 Rome municipal election: Centre-left coalition primary election

-M5S primary election
+Five Star Movement primary election

-As it previously did in different occasion, also the Five Star Movement decided to hold a primary election to choose its mayoral candidate.
-Many candidates took part in the closed primary which was held online on 23 February 2016.
-Virginia Raggi, one of four members of the City Council elected for the M5S in 2013, won the primary with 45% of votes.
+As it previously did in different occasion, the Five Star Movement decided to hold a primary election to choose its mayoral candidate.
+Many candidates took part in the closed primary, which was held online on 23 February 2016.
+Virginia Raggi, one of the four members of the City Council elected for the M5S in 2013, won the primary with 45% of votes.

 Voting system

-The voting system is used for all mayoral elections in Italy, in the city with a population higher than 15,000 inhabitants.
-Under this system voters express a direct election for the mayor or an indirect election voting for the party of the candidate's coalition.
+The voting system is used for all mayoral elections in Italy in the cities with a population higher than 15,000 inhabitants.
+Under this system, voters express a direct election for the mayor or an indirect election voting for the party of the candidate's coalition.
 If no candidate receives 50% of votes, the top two candidates go to a second round after two weeks.
 This gives a result whereby the winning candidate may be able to claim majority support, although it is not guaranteed.

-The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
+The election of the City Council is based on a direct choice for the candidate with a preference vote; the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.